argilla-io/argilla/docs/_source/community/contributing.md

 We accept three kinds of contributions.
 - [documentation](#features-and-documentation): better explanations, writing style, and help using Argilla's features.
 Best to get started.
-- [issues](#issues): bug reports that directly fix something that is broken.
+- [issues](#issues): bug reports and fixes of something that is broken.
 Generally smaller in nature.
 - [features](#features-and-documentation): new functionalities and enhancements of existing features.
 Generally larger in nature.

 ### Issues